cyrusb-microsoft/sp-dev-docs/docs/declarative-customization/view-formatting.md

 ### hideSelection

 Optional element.
-Specifies whether the ability to select rows in the view is diabled or not.  *false* is the default behavior inside a list view.  *true* means that users will not be able to select list items.
+A boolean that specifies whether the ability to select rows in the view is diabled.  *false* is the default behavior inside a list view.  *true* means that users will not see the selection UX on the list or library.

 `hideSelection` only takes effect when there's a `rowFormatter` element specified.
 If no `rowFormatter` is specified, then `hideSelection` is ignored.

 ### hideColumnHeader

 Optional element.
-Specifies whether the column headers in the view are hidden or not.  *false* is the default behavior inside a list view.  *true* means that the view will not display column headers.
+A boolean that specifies whether the column headers in the view is hidden.  *false* is the default behavior inside a list view.  *true* means that the view will not display column headers.